sree0831/MSP--3/README.md

 - Tested the rationale of the application by looking at expected conduct against the database record information.
 - Tested the responsiveness of the application on various programs and after that utilising multiple gadgets.

-- max@max  as email and max as username can be used by visitor to test edit ,add,delete feautures in the app .
+- max@max  as email , max as username and max as password can be used by visitor to test edit ,add,delete feautures in the app .

 ## Deployment